Alcohol and the Military

 For a majority of U.S. service members, alcohol is part of their military experience.
-The substance is pervasive, whether during training, while enrolled, or in civilian life as a veteran.
+The substance is pervasive, whether during training, while enrolled, or in civilian life as a Veteran.

-According to studies, not only are military personnel the professionals with the highest number of days spent drinking, but these numbers are steadily climbing every year.1 The main cause for this, as determined by the study, was due to co-occurring disorders such as post-traumatic stress disorder (PTSD) and depression.1 Often, individuals who struggle with these conditions will take to alcohol as a coping mechanism.
+According to studies, not only are military personnel the professionals with the highest number of days spent drinking, but these numbers are steadily climbing every year.1 The main cause for this, as determined by the study, was due to co-occurring disorders such as post-traumatic stress disorder (PTSD) and depression.1 Often, individuals who struggle with these conditions will turn to alcohol as a coping mechanism.
 Some will develop an addiction to the substance.

 What Drives Service Members to Drink?

-Perhaps the most significant factor for drinking amongst military personnel and veterans is as a coping mechanism.
+Perhaps the most significant factor for drinking amongst military personnel and Veterans is as a coping mechanism.
 Military life can be extremely stressful.
 The pressure of being in combat zones may cause military personnel to seek out coping mechanisms.
 Many may turn to alcohol, and drinking can become a way to numb stress and emotional pain.3

 Alcohol Abuse Among Military Veterans

 Military life is, by its nature, stressful.
 While some may find comfort in routine and discipline, combat zones are seldom either of these things.
 The life-or-death situations and the lasting stress that accompanies them may leave military personnel anxious.
-In desperation, they may self-medicate with alcohol, abusing the substance in order to manage the stress of the situations.4
+In desperation, they may self-medicate with alcohol, using the substance in order to manage the stress of the situations.4

-In the realm of physical injury, chronic pain may be most common.5 Military personnel and veterans who experience chronic pain may seek out ways to numb it.
-By drinking to the point of intoxication, military personnel and veterans may feel some relief from their pain temporarily.
-However, this momentary relief may put veterans at risk for addiction.
+In the realm of physical injury, chronic pain may be most common.5 Military personnel and Veterans who experience chronic pain may seek out ways to numb it.
+By drinking to the point of intoxication, military personnel and Veterans may feel some relief from their pain temporarily.
+However, this momentary relief may put Veterans at risk for addiction.

-Finally, military personnel and veterans may face difficulty when readjusting to civilian life.
+Finally, military personnel and Veterans may face difficulty when readjusting to civilian life.
 The move from military to civilian life can be troubling.
-A sense of difficulty with connecting to civilians can leave veterans feeling alone, stressed, and triggered to drink.
+A sense of difficulty with connecting to civilians can leave Veterans feeling alone, stressed, and triggered to drink.

-Signs of Alcoholism in Veterans
+Signs of Alcohol Use Disorder in Veterans